jbadan/habitrack/Readme.md

 # HabiTrack

-##### Habitrack is a tool for tracking how often a person engages in desirable habits.
+##### Habitrack is an accountability tool for organizing and tracking desirable habits.

 ## About the App